mg52/DrawChat/README.md

 # DrawChat

+This app is for drawing and sending that drawing to other users.

 I uploaded this project on https://musdraw.herokuapp.com/ You need to open at least 2 pages to send your drawing.